knative/docs/blog/docs/articles/getting-started-blog-p2.md

 ##### Code Formatting

-Go code has a built in style guide and formatter, so naturally you can configure this with both VSCode and JetBrainds IDEs.
+Go code has a built in style guide and formatter, so naturally you can configure this with both VSCode and JetBrains IDEs.
 For VSCode, you can follow the following steps:

 ![](/blog/images/getting-started-blog-series/post2/vscode005.png)